andrew-jacobs/w65c816sxb-hacker/README.md

 the bank by configuring one or both of CA1 and CB1 as low outputs using the PCR register of VIA2.

-The two LEDs next to FAMS and FA15 test points (beside the Flash ROM socket) will light up when one of the reprogramable banks is enabled.
+One or both of the LEDs next to FAMS and FA15 test points (beside the Flash ROM socket) will light up when one of the reprogramable banks is enabled.
 If both LEDs are off then the WDC firmware bank is enabled.